 - Pets (yes or no, depending on breed, quantity, weight, etc.)

 - Must earn at least three times the monthly rent

-Your list can contain many things, but it cannot discriminate the protected classes as outlined by HUD and the Fair Housing Act.
-It’s never OK for your criteria, marketing, or screening process to discriminate.
-For more details, please visit hud.gov.
+Your list can contain many things, but it cannot discriminate against the protected classes as outlined by HUD and the Fair Housing Act, such as race, gender, disability, etc. For more details, please visit hud.gov.

 Remember that the tenant screening process remains mostly the same across the country, but Illinois landlords definitely need to remember details like this:

-- Some municipalities in the state, like Chicago, have laws that differ from the state, and are often more strict.
+- Some areas in the state, like Chicago and Cook County, have laws that differ from the state, and are often more strict.

 - There’s no limit to how much a landlord can collect in either application fees or in security deposits, but these fees must be reasonable.

-- All fees should be consistent with all applicants, because charging different rates for various applicants could be seen as discrimination.
+- All fees should be consistent with all applicants, since changing up the rates for each applicant could be interpreted as discrimination.

-Again, we suggest reading this guide for details on Illinois law.
+Again, we suggest reading this site for details on Illinois law.